Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 The source code in the submitted Java source code files must also pass additional tests set by the [GatorGrader tool](https://github.com/gkapfham/gatorgrader).
 For instance, GatorGrader will check to ensure that `DoublyLinkedList` has `println` statements that can produce the output from running the `removeLast` method.
-GatorGrader will also run a JUnit test suite that will perform many checks on your implementation of the Java classes.
+GatorGrader will also run a JUnit test suite that will perform many checks on your implementation of the `DoublyLinkedList`.
 More details about the GatorGrader checks are included later in this document and in the assignment sheet.

 When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will initialize a build